gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This has been fixed in Gradle 2.14.
 Only classes that are part of Gradle's public API are now visible to plugins at build time, which more accurately represents the runtime environment for the plugins.

-This change fixes both GRADLE-3433 and GRADLE-1715.
-In addition, it requires no changes to your build scripts.
+This change fixes both GRADLE-3433 and GRADLE-1715, and requires no changes to your build scripts.

 ## New for tooling API consumers

-There is just one minor change the the Tooling API, related to composite build support.
+There is just one minor change to the Tooling API, related to composite build support.

 ### New identifier properties for IDE Tooling API models